When looking at where to stay on Lanai, options are limited. But they’re good ones!

 Sensei Lanai, A Four Seasons Resort

-Sensei Lanai (formerly called the Lodge at Koele) recently opened in November, 2019 after a five-year renovation.
+Sensei Lanai (formerly called the Lodge at Koele) opened in November, 2019 after a five-year renovation.

 What to know